Applying For Housing

-Room assignments for fall are typically available in early June.
-Room assignments for summer are typically available in mid-May.
+Room assignments for fall are issued on a rolling basis from early July through August.
+Room assignments for summer are typically available in early June.
 You will receive an email when your room assignment is posted to myUCF and you will be able to view your room and roommates on myUCF > Student Self Service > Housing > Assignment.

 At this time our assignments system is not set up to handle more than one roommate request.
 We will try our best to ensure your one roommate request but we are unable to process multiple roommate requests.